 Salt Dough Handprint Bowl – A salt dough craft idea

-Salt dough crafts are so easy to make and I totally love our latest keepsake, a handprint bowl.
+Salt dough crafts are so easy to make, and I totally love our latest keepsake, a salt dough handprint bowl.
 Follow our simple instructions and salt dough recipe to make your own salt dough bowl in the shape of your child's hand.
-This is such a cute keepsake craft and the bowl is a perfect size for rings, cufflinks or keys.
-These dishes would make perfect homemade gifts for Mothers day, Fathers day or for Christmas.

 Salt dough handprint bowl keepsake.
 Follow our simple instructions to make a hand shaped dish from salt dough for rings, cufflinks, coins or keys.
 A great kid made gift idea for mothers day, fathers day, valentines day or christmas.

-We love keepsake crafts and this adorable salt dough handprint bowl is no exception!
-Take a look all our DIY keepsake ideas.
+We love keepsake crafts, and this adorable salt dough handprint bowl is no exception!
+Take a look at all our DIY keepsake ideas.
 Some of them really are adorable!

-This hand shaped bowl is perfect for dads and grandads as well as moms and grandmothers as it is the perfect size to hold cuflinks or keys.
+This hand-shaped bowl is perfect for dads and grandads as well as moms and grandmothers, as it is the perfect size to hold cufflinks or keys.

-We have also made an adorable clay footprint bowl which is a fun alternative if you want the keepsake bowl to be slightly larger and I love our butterfly shaped clay ring dish.
+We have also made an adorable clay footprint bowl, which is a fun alternative if you want to make a slightly larger keepsake bowl, and I love our butterfly-shaped clay ring dish.

 Supplies for Salt Dough Handprint Bowl: